Dennis Meadows

 Dennis Lynn Meadows (born June 7, 1942) is an American scientist and Emeritus Professor of Systems Management, and former director of the Institute for Policy and Social Science Research at the University of New Hampshire.
-He is President of the Laboratory for Interactive Learning and widely known as a coauthor of The Limits to Growth.
+He is President of the Laboratory for Interactive Learning and widely known as a co-author of The Limits to Growth.

 Biography

 Dennis Meadows was born on June 7, 1942.
 He received a BA from Carleton College, a PhD in Management from the MIT Sloan School of Management, and holds four honorary doctorates.

 He started working at the faculty of the Massachusetts Institute of Technology in the late 1960s.
 From 1970 to 1972 at MIT he was director of the "Club of Rome Project on the Predicament of Mankind".
 Further on Meadows has been a tenured professor in faculties of management, engineering, and social sciences.
 For many years he was the director of a graduate program based in business and engineering.
 He has facilitated workshops and developed innovative and complex strategic games all over the world for decades.
 In addition, Dr. Meadows has lectured in over 50 countries.

 He has been the Director of three university research institutes: at MIT, Dartmouth College and the University of New Hampshire.
 He is the Past President of the International System Dynamics Society and the International Simulation and Games Association.

 In 1986, Dr. Meadows along with Thomas Adler and Colin High co-founded RSG (originally Resource Systems Group, Inc.) as a spin-off of Dartmouth's Resource Policy Center.
 RSG sought to combine academic rigor with high-impact government and business projects.
 Their vision was to foster sound decision-making rooted in serious data analysis to address “resource” constraints with complex “systems” (hence, Resource Systems Group).

 He has been a corporate board member and a consultant for government, industry and non-profit groups in the U.S. and many countries abroad.
 He co-founded the Balaton Group, an international network of over 300 professionals in over 30 nations involved in systems science, public policy and sustainable development.

 He has received numerous international awards for his work, including the Japan Prize in April 2009.